marcinjak9/italian-flavours-gatsby/src/pages/personalized-events/index.md

   seoTitle: 'We do it all together, in any place you want'
 title: 'We do it all together, in any place you want'
 hero:
-  bgImage: /img/chemex.jpg
+  bgImage: /img/events_01.jpg
   ctaLink: /
-  ctaText: ASK ME MORE
+  ctaText: ASK FOR FULL ITINERARY
   heroBgOverlay: true
   subtitle: >-
     An unforgettable gourmet journey among the most antique and precious